game-of-greed-group5/game-of-greed/README.md

-# Lab: 06 : Game of Greed 1
+# Game of Greed 1

 # Description

-A Python application using Object Oriented Programming.
+A Python application using Object Oriented Programming to create a rolling dice game.

 # Requirements